 Cheese - Gilded Linguine with Smoking Tomatoes from The Splendid Table's How to Eat Supper

-saute the bacon until golden.
+Boil the water saute the bacon until golden.
 Remove and put on paper towels.
 Drain off all but 3 T of bacon fat.
 Saute the onions, s&P and red pepper flakes for about 5 - 8 mins until onions soften and start to color.

 Blend in the garlic and saute for one minute.
 Add the canned tomatoes (you could use fresh) crushing them.
 Add the bacon and bring to a lively bubble and cook for 8 minutes, stirring to keep from sticking.
 I used the immersion blender to smooth it out.